mjtian/cycleNormalizingFlow/README.md

 jacobian_0=[\begin{smallmatrix}e^{sv(y)}&xe^{sv(y)}sv+v\\0&I\end{smallmatrix}]\\
 jacobian_1=[\begin{smallmatrix}I&0\\ye^{su(x)}su+u&e^{su(x)}\end{smallmatrix}]\\
 $$
-Re-implement the inverse and forward again, this time consider the change of probability and return the change of probability using the newly added `inverse/forwardLogjac` variable.

 #### 9 Implement sample and probability

 Now, when we init the `NICE` or `RealNVP` , we take another parameter as the prior.
 So this transforamtion is a transformation of probability distribution, it transforamtion the prior distribution to a distribution we want.
 So `sample` method will draw samples from the transformed distribution.
 And `logProbability` method will give the log probabilitys of a batch of  given samples.